-McKinna, Brayan, Miles, and Tanguy went to Qualcomm to get a group of 30 or so kids interested in first.
-After a brief presentation outlining the core principles of FIRST the students were slip up into groups to look at/ shoot the robot.
+McKinna, Brayan, Miles, and Tanguy went to Qualcomm to garner interest of a group of about 30 kids in robotics.
+After a brief presentation outlining the core principles of FIRST, the students were slip up into groups to look at/ shoot the robot.
 From a show of hands at the end it seemed as though a couple of students were interested in FIRST and robotics in general.

-We were personally asked by Marie Hopper, director of NC FIRST to do a robot demo at their IT Expo.
+We were personally asked by Marie Hopper, Executivr Director of FIRST NC, to do a robot demo at their IT Expo.
 Adults of all ages were mesmerized by our robot.
 Our mechanical wonder dazzled the audience.
 Everybody who attended thoroughly enjoyed this team building experience.
 We were proud to be able to represent FIRST as a whole so well.
 It was such a treat to meet FIRST alumni from Zebracorns, the Hitchhikers, and a few competition volunteers.

 McDonald’s Car Wash

 Each year the Techno Wolves participates in two McDonald’s car washes to help raise money to support the team.
 By doing this we are able to introduce students to responsibility, courtesy, time management, and teamwork.
 The events are scheduled for four hours during the day with a wash team of roughly 10 students.
 Each student goes through training so that each car is handled with care and is inspected before letting customers drive away.

 Our team had a great time at the THOR competition at UNC Pembroke.
 We used the offseason competition as a chance to get our minds in gear for the upcoming season.
 We opened up the opportunity to drive the robot to everyone on our team, so that everyone could experience the competition from behind the wheel – or controller.
 We had some great matches and were not ailed with some of the issues our robot experience last year.
 Overall, the Techno Wolves had a blast and can’t wait for the next THOR competition!